Master P: Business career

 As founder and CEO of No Limit Entertainment, Miller at one time presided over a business empire that included his conglomerate No Limit Enterprises, No Limit Records, Bout It Inc., No Limit Clothing, No Limit Communications, No Limit Films, No Limit Sports Management, P. M. Properties, and Advantage Travel.
 Miller represented former NFL running back Ricky Williams when he was drafted by the New Orleans Saints; however, the deal was rated the worst contract for a player in NFL History by ESPN.

-Miller manages the music, film, and television career of his son, Romeo Miller, as well as pop star Forrest Lipton and Atlanta rapper Gucci Mane.
+Miller manages the music, film, and television career of his son, Romeo Miller, and pop star Forrest Lipton and Atlanta rapper Gucci Mane.
 Miller was the executive television producer for his teenage daughter Cymphonique's Nickelodeon Show, How To Rock, and the co-creator of Romeo!, the hit Nickelodeon television show that stars his son.

 Professional basketball career

 In 1998, Miller joined the Fort Wayne Fury of the CBA as a backup guard after a No Limit employee asked the Fury head coach to give his boss a tryout.
 According to the coach Miller was "coachable [and] an eager learner", but not NBA material.

 Miller was on the Charlotte Hornets training camp roster for 10 days in January 1999.
 He was invited to participate at the request of Hornet Ricky Davis's father.
 He scored 7 points in intrasquad play and played eight minutes in two exhibition games before being released on February 1.
 Miller claimed he played well but was cut because his rap lyrics were too offensive.

 That fall he was on the Toronto Raptors training camp roster.
-He scored eight points in one preseason game, but was dropped before the season began.
+He scored eight points in one preseason game against the Vancouver Grizzlies, but was dropped before the season began.
 He complained that the Raptors hadn't given him a fair chance.

 In November, he signed with the San Diego Stingrays of the short-lived IBL, a "home for players without NBA skills and those who are developing them."
 His performance was disappointing and he played for less than a season.

 In 2004, Miller played for the ABA's Las Vegas Rattlers and Long Beach Jam.
 He earned try-outs for the Denver Nuggets at training camp for the summer league in 2004 and the same opportunity for the Sacramento Kings in 2005.
-He took part in the 2008 McDonald's NBA All-Star Celebrity Game and scored 17 points.
+He took part in the 2008 NBA All-Star Celebrity Game and scored 17 points.
 He also coached the AAU team the P. Miller Ballers with players such as Brandon Jennings, Lance Stephenson, and DeMar DeRozan who went on to achieve success in the NBA.
 DeRozan said of his time being coached by Miller: "I am forever grateful for having him in my life. ...
 He taught us about life, how to understand business—the business of basketball.
 He was, in a sense, a father figure."

 In July 2025, Miller became president of basketball operations for the University of New Orleans basketball team.
+He left the role in March 2026.